developer-zebra/developer-zebra-site/src/mdmtk/2-0/guide/interface/index.md

 ## Requirements

 * Zebra Android Device with MX
-* Android ADT
+* Android IDE

 ## Setup Code ###
-1. Create a new Android project with an empty activity in Eclipse.
+1. Create a new Android project with an empty activity.

 2. The following permissions needs to be added to your application's manifest file to allow it to access MXMS.